The Appraisal Process

 Completed for insurance coverage or death-claim reimbursement.
 In the case of a deceased horse, this appraisal assumes facts that would ordinarily be obtained through the physical inspection of the horse.
 Also used for determining value of frozen semen, frozen embryos, Intracytoplasmic Sperm Injection (ICSI) breeding doses, horse tack, farm equipment, veterinary medical equipment, and trailers.
 Discount for multiple horses or items.

-Frequently used for litigation, loans, bankruptcy, divorce, and estate settlements.
-Includes extensive research on the horse's background, bloodlines, training, show record, and foal records.
+Frequently used for litigation, loans, bankruptcy, disputes, divorce, and estate settlements.
+Includes extensive research on the horse's background, bloodlines, training, show record, and progeny records.
 These reports are admissible in a court of law.
 Discount for multiple horses or items.
 Contact us directly for a custom quote.

 Livestock & Agricultural Appraisals